 Mount Rainier National Park offers over 260 miles of day hiking trails.
 Lots of hiking trails in Mt Rainier converge and overlap, so a good map is essential.
 Trails are different levels of difficulty, from easy to challenging/ strenuous hikes.
 Pets and bicycles are not permitted on any park trails.
 On the NPS website, you will find short descriptions of most of the day hiking trails in the Park.
 We described detailed our favorite trails in the part of the article: the best things to do in Mount Rainier.

 But hiking the Wonderland Trail, backcountry camp, overnight camping, or climbing in the park require wilderness permits before you go.
-Details how to get the wilderness permit you can check on the NPS website.
+Details of how to get the wilderness permit you can check on the NPS website.

 Before the mountain adventure, it is worth getting a good trail map.
 It is essential for your comfort & safety.
 Below are our favorite maps.

 A full UTM grid is printed on the map to aid with GPS navigation.
 With extensive detail of Mount Ranier and its glaciers and miles of clearly marked trails, this map will prove invaluable in your exploration of the park.
 Mileages between intersections are shown and the map base includes contour lines and elevations for summits.
 You will find passes and lakes.
 Recreation features include ski areas, campgrounds, trailheads, lodging, scenic overlooks, and more.
-So, it is a great choice for planning mountain adventure.
+So, it is a great choice for planning mountain adventures.

 However, if you plan to visit all national parks in Washington State, buy a set of 3 maps.
 It will be much cheaper.
 The Washington National Parks Map Pack includes Olympic National Park, Mount Rainier National Park, North Cascades National Park.
-Each map has clearly marked trails and points of interest such as campgrounds, ranger stations, trail heads and more.
+Each map has clearly marked trails and points of interest such as campgrounds, ranger stations, trailheads and more.

 If you like wildlife consider Mount Rainier National Park Adventure Set: Trail Map & Wildlife Guide.
 The set consists of a Pocket Naturalist Guide and National Geographic Trails Illustrated Map.
 It offers information on what to see and where to go to find some of the world’s most dramatic natural attractions.
 Waterford’s Washington State Wildlife gives visitors the information needed to identify some of the area’s most significant and impressive animal life.
 So, if you like wildlife and wildlife photography, this set is for you.